 Drink Your Protein

 One thing shedding fat and build muscle has in common is testosterone.
 Boosting your testosterone will help you shed the body fat and still build lean muscle.
 Supplements such as protein are considered testosterone boosting supplements.
-This is because whey and casein protein help increase protein synthesis in the body.
+This is because whey and casein protein help increase protein synthesis in the body. and also you can take Weight Loss Steroids for weight loss and build muscles.

 Eating six small meals every three hours helps regulate blood sugar.
 This process also helps build muscle mass, and drastically curbs overeating.
 This is difficult to do without the process of meal prepping or meal planning.
 Take a Sunday, plan every single meal for one week.
 Head to the grocery and get plastic containers (if you don’t already have some), find all your groceries and head home and start cooking!
 Make this your Sunday routine.